Wednesday Nights Together - Spring 2022

 Children ages 3,4, and 5 are invited to learn God's Word.

 Do your children love to sing?
-Four-year-olds to 6th-grade students will sing together and prepare for the Christmas concert.
+Four-year-olds to 6th-grade students will sing together.

 Carpentry and Projects Class